-By assuming that all supply Pins connected to a supply signal_name or bus_label are shorted together.
-This is done by specifying a unique terminal (of Terminal_type Pin_Rail) for all Pins that are connected to a specific signal_name on at least one Supply Pin.
+By assuming that all supply pins connected to a supply signal_name or bus_label are shorted together.
+This is done by specifying a unique terminal (of Terminal_type Pin_Rail) for all pins that are connected to a specific signal_name on at least one supply pin.

-The Terminals of an Interconnect Model may be located at Pins and Pads, Pins and Buffers, or Pads and Buffers.
-A single Interconnect Model shall not have Terminals at Pins, Pads and Buffers simultaneously.
+The Terminals of an Interconnect Model may be located at pins and pads, pins and buffers, or pads and buffers.
+A single Interconnect Model shall not have Terminals at pins, pads and buffers simultaneously.

-Any one pin shall not be included in more than one Terminal of an Interconnect Model.
+Any one pin shall not be included in more than one terminal of an Interconnect Model.

-Any one die pad shall not be included in more than one Terminal of an Interconnect Model.
+Any one die pad shall not be included in more than one terminal of an Interconnect Model.

-Any one buffer terminal shall not be included in more than one Terminal of an Interconnect Model.
+Any one buffer terminal shall not be included in more than one terminal of an Interconnect Model.

 Examples: